ZHammy/VoterData/README.md

 Basic Wordpress Plugin.
 Quick and Dirty CSV upload and table rendering.
+Zip it and upload to your site to install.
+Put either [upload_voter_data] or [searchable_votes_table] render the page.

 The MIT License